BuBiNo-MoB/TuxDataF/README.md

 ## 📦 Install Dependencies
 To install the necessary dependencies for the Angular frontend, run:

-bash
-Copia codice
 npm install

-For the backend, navigate to the backend directory and use Maven to install dependencies:
+For the backend, navigate to the backend directory and use Maven to install dependencies

 ## ℹ️ Configure PostgreSQL